The Best Facials

 While you're pretty much guaranteed a solid facial at any of the Four Seasons, it's the Omorovicza treatments (they harness the curative properties of Hungarian mineral waters) at the Park Lane outpost that leave skin incredibly soft and glowing.
 Packed with anti-aging minerals, the products shine in particular during the exclusive gold hydrating facial, which starts with a copper-spiked lactic acid peel and ends with the ultra healing gold serum.

 Vaishaly51 Paddington St., Marylebone, London | +44.20.7224.6088

-Founded by superfacialist Vaishaly Patel, the skincare treatments here are incredible.
-The signature facial combines Vaishaly’s famous techniques (deep cleansing, extraction, microdermabrasion, and high-frequency treatment) to create a custom plan to improve your skin on the day of your appointment.
-All facials include a cranial-sacral massage to treat tense areas at the scalp, brows, and jaw—heaven.
+This studio was founded by superfacialist Vaishaly Patel, and the skin-care treatments are incredible.
+The signature facial combines Patel’s famous techniques (deep cleansing, extraction, microdermabrasion, and high-frequency treatment) to create a custom plan to improve your skin on the day of your appointment.
+All facials include a craniosacral massage to treat tense areas at the scalp, brows, and jaw—heaven.